sjanel/aeronet/README.md

 See: [Connection Close Semantics](docs/FEATURES.md#connection-close-semantics)

 ### Compression (gzip, deflate, zstd, brotli)

+`aeronet` has built-in support for automatic outbound response compression (and inbound requests decompression) with multiple algorithms, provided that the library is built with each available encoder compile time flag.

 Detailed negotiation rules, thresholds, opt-outs, and tuning have moved:
 See: [Compression & Negotiation](docs/FEATURES.md#compression--negotiation)